rbrynteson/theargylemvp/_posts/2019-06-24-why-not-move.md

 OK, this one could be an easy win.
 And honestly, I've never understood why as a Business Premium users can't use Phone Calling.
 Of all of the markets that Microsoft could easily take advantage of it's here.
 Why not compete with Ring Central and others in the less than 300 user market.

 Hopefully these make sense and of course feel free to ask questions below.
 Teams is amazing - I love it - but SfB isn't going to go away for a lot of organizations due to the handful of items in this list.

+None of this is to say I believe Teams is fatally flawed.
+All this list represents is what customers have told me and was shared via Twitter.
+I think Microsoft can overcome a lot of these items on this list and I can't wait to see how they accomplish it.